akbartus/360-Depth-in-WebXR/README.md

 </body>
 </html>
 ```
+In order to use it, make sure toinclude <b>depth-360</b> attribute.<br>
 <b>A-Frame Component Schema:</b>
-* colorImageURL (string): URL of the RGB color image.
+* colorImageURL (string): URL of the 360 RGB color image.
-* depthImageURL (string): URL of the corresponding depth map image.
+* depthImageURL (string): URL of the corresponding 360 depth map image.
 * pointSize (integer): Size of the rendered points.
 (Default: 6)
 * spread (integer): Depth multiplier for rendering points.
 (Default: 100, Range: 10–300)
-* skip (integer): Number of pixels to skip when processing the images for optimization.
+* skip (integer): Number of points to skip when processing the images for optimization.
 (Default: 0, Range: 0–10)
-* colored (boolean): Determines whether to use the RGB image colors or render all points in white.
+* colored (boolean): Determines whether to show point cloud as colored or white.
 (Default: true)

 Three.js example implementation can be found in <b>"threejs"</b> folder.